mtennekes/tmap-workshop/README.md

-# Visualising spatial and spatiotemporal data cubes with tmap
+# Visualising spatial data with tmap

 In this workshop you will learn how to plot spatial data in R by using the **tmap** package.
 This package is an implementation of the grammar of graphics for thematic maps, and resembles the syntax of **ggplot2**.
 This package is useful for both *exploration* and *publication* of spatial data, and offers both *static* and *interactive* plotting.